sharmainec/tp/docs/DeveloperGuide.md

 The export feature uses `CSVWriter` class which generates a CSV file line by line in the file specified by the user.

-The following activity diagram summarizes what happens when a user executes a new command:
+The following sequence diagram shows how the `export` command works:

 ![ExportSequenceDiagram](images/ExportSequenceDiagram.png)